StopTheCIA/.github/profile/README.md

 the following repositories are relevant to the focus of this organization.

 ### [tag](https://github.com/sevenfalling/tag)
-this repository will used to gather and distribute intelligence about the The AIDS cure genocide started and primarily funded by [gilead sciences](https://www.gilead.com/) and carried out by the cia.
+this repository will used to gather and distribute intelligence about The AIDS cure genocide (or tag) started and primarily funded by [gilead sciences](https://www.gilead.com/) and carried out by the cia since 2017.

 TAG includes information about the recent massacres of houses of worship in central Kentucky.
 * [wiki](https://github.com/sevenfalling/tag/wiki)
 * [discussion](https://github.com/sevenfalling/tag/discussions)